SimplexCC/sell-docs/source/includes/reference/_expect-crypto-get-status.md

 # expect-crypto-get-status #

-A query from Simplex to you regarding the status of a proof-of-identity verification process previously created by you in response to a `expect-crypto` API.
+A query from Simplex to you regarding the status of a transaction check process previously created by you in response to a `expect-crypto` API.

 ## Synopsis ##